top of page

 How involved are parents?

 Parental involvement varies depending on the child's needs, therapy approach, and family circumstances.
-This can always be discussed during treatment.
+This may always be discussed during treatment.
+Parents are kept informed regarding

 Do you give homework between sessions?

 Homework is optional.
-Some clients request assignments or therapeutic exercises, while others prefer discussion-based sessions.
+Some clients request assignments or therapeutic exercises, while others prefer discussion-based sessions only.
 I often recommend books from my personal collection of therapeutic and non-fiction materials when appropriate.

 Contact Ridgedale Counseling